 Many books about homosexuality are hitting the shelves to coincide with upcoming U.S. Supreme Court rulings on same-sex marriage.
 Among them I reviewed Scott McKnight’s A Fellowship of Differents and now Debra Hirsch’s Redeeming Sex.

 Hirsch, a former lesbian-turned-heterosexual-married-self-describing-Christian, exemplifies the need and ability to discern false teaching presented as biblical.
-Many of her arguments are based on false premises, which lead to false conclusions.
+Many of her arguments appear to be based on false premises, which lead to false conclusions.

-Most disturbing is her approach that distorts and negates the person and work of Jesus Christ.
+Most disturbing is her approach that appears to distort and negate the person and work of Jesus Christ.

 Jesus was not celibate because he did not want to spare a wife or child from “the pain of the cross,” as Hirsch suggests.
 Jesus’s sole purpose was soteriological: to die a death he did not deserve for those who did deserve death—including everyone struggling with sexual sin—in order to redeem them from that sin, not to willfully continue it.